 Independent Board Member, HCA Healthcare, Nashville, TN

 Edward D. Jones III

-Ed Jones is a full-time resident of Seabrook Island, SC, author, owner of CAIPHI, Inc. and President of HIPAA, LLC in Beaufort, SC (www.HIPAA.com).
+Ed Jones is a full-time resident of Seabrook Island, SC, author, founder and CEO of CAIPHI, Inc. and and former President of HIPAA, LLC in Beaufort, SC (www.HIPAA.com).

 Ed brings considerable health care industry and business leadership to Cornichon.
 His peers elected him for two terms as the 2003-2004 chair of the board of directors of WEDI—the Workgroup for Electronic Data Interchange, an association of more than 400 corporate and government members.
 WEDI was founded by former secretary of Health and Human Services (HHS) Louis W. Sullivan, MD, and is an advisor to the secretary of HHS and National Committee on Vital and Health Statistics (NCVHS) on design and implementation of HIPAA and HITECH Act administrative simplification standards and on electronic business and clinical tools in health care.
 Ed also was a founding commissioner of the Electronic Healthcare Network Accreditation Commission (EHNAC) and an architect of its accreditation criteria for security, serving from 1994 to 2003.
 He currently serves on EHNAC’s Policy Advisory Board.